 For response to paging (case a in clause 5.6.1.1), the UE may include Data container in the EMM TRANSPORT message.

-For sending user data (case b in clause 5.6.1.1), if the UE has pending IP, non-IP or Ethernet user data that is to be sent via the control plane radio bearers, the UE, shall include the user data in the data payload of the Data container information element of the EMM TRANSPORT message, and set the Data type to "Control plane user data".
+For sending user data (case b in clause 5.6.1.1), if the UE has pending user data that is to be sent via the control plane radio bearers, the UE, shall include the user data in the data payload of the Data container information element of the EMM TRANSPORT message, and set the Data type to "Control plane user data".

 For sending SMS (case c in clause 5.6.1.1), the UE shall include the SMS message in the Data container information element and set the Data type to "SMS".